 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
 Reverse circulation (RC) percussion drill chips collected through a cyclone and cone splitter at 1m intervals (except for the first 8m of transported overburden, which is collected from the bulk reject as 4m composite samples).
 Spitter is cleaned regularly during drilling.
 Splitter is cleaned and levelled at the end of each hole.
 Mineralisation determined qualitatively through rock type, sulphide and quartz content and intensity of alteration.
-Mineralisation determined quantitatively via assay (50g Fire Assay and AAS determination for gold at 1m intervals or 10g Aqua Regia digest with MS determination for gold).
-RC samples pulverized to 75 μm with gold determined by 50g Fire Assay and AAS finish or 10g Aqua Regia digest with an MS finish for Au (and other elements) determination at 1m intervals.
+Mineralisation determined quantitatively via assay (25g Fire Assay and AAS determination for gold at 4m intervals or less).
+RC samples pulverized to 75 μm with gold determined by 25g Fire Assay and AAS finish.
 Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 Face sampling Reverse Circulation drilling.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 Recoveries qualitatively noted at the time of drilling and recorded in the MZM database.
 Sample splitter is cleaned at the end of each rod to ensure no sample hang-ups have occurred.
 Wet samples due to excess ground water are noted where present.
 No relationship between grade and recovery has yet been established.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 All samples are logged to a level of detail to support future use in a mineral resource calculation should it be required.
 Qualitative: Lithology, alteration, mineralisation.
 Quantitative: Vein percentage, assaying for gold and other elements.
 All holes for their entire length are logged.